 In 2014, for the second time in three years, a nurse at The University of Kansas Hospital has been named one of five National Magnet Nurses of the Year® by The American Nurses Credentialing Center (ANCC), the same organization that awards Magnet status on hospitals.

 Debbie Pennington, RN, BSN, clinical program coordinator for the nation’s first Neonatal Medical Home, received the honor today at the ANCC National Magnet Conference in Dallas.

-The award debuted last year, with categories of winners representing Magnet model components: Transformational Leadership; Structural Empowerment; Exemplary Professional Practice; New Knowledge, Innovations & Improvements; and Empirical Outcomes.
+The award debuted in 2011, with categories of winners representing Magnet model components: Transformational Leadership; Structural Empowerment; Exemplary Professional Practice; New Knowledge, Innovations & Improvements; and Empirical Outcomes.

 Simpson won in the Exemplary Professional Practice category.
 Only clinical nurses from Magnet-recognized facilities could be nominated.

 In her nomination, Simpson's peers described her as an innovator and role model: "Melanie Simpson has dedicated her nursing career to the prevention and alleviation of pain.
 She incorporates evidence-based pain management strategies into practice."

 Helped form team